aws-samples/amazon-ec2-compute-fleet-optimizer/README.md

 Follow these steps:

 ?
 Select which capability you want to add: Lambda function (serverless function) ?
-Provide an AWS Lambda function name: <YOUR-FUNCTION-CATEGORY-NAME>
+Provide an AWS Lambda function name: pricePerfOptimize ?
-?
 Choose the runtime that you want to use: Python
 Only one template found - using Hello World by default.